Himske/ProductListCheckpoint2/README.md

 <img width="294" height="301" alt="image" src="https://github.com/user-attachments/assets/a946973f-e595-4b3e-aaef-6d612f9d5c3e" />

 ## Add Product
 Enter Category, Name and Price.
-You add products one by one until you enter "q".
+You add products one by one until you enter "q" as a Category.
 When entering "q" you will be taken back to the menu.

 ## Show Products
 Shows a list of all the Products currently in the system and the total price for all the Products.

 <img width="393" height="347" alt="image" src="https://github.com/user-attachments/assets/6d3696b4-7b57-44bf-af62-1249fc000ef0" />

 ## Search Product